Guillermo Reinwick: Comments to Jorge Lanata

-Appearing on Jorge Lanata's television program Journalism for All in June 2014, with his lawyer Carlos Vela, Reinwick “sought to distance himself from the shady sale of the printing company to The Old Fund” and “made harsh accusations,” saying that the Argentinian government had stolen Ciccone Calcográfica and that after the outbreak of the Ciccone case in the media, Carmona Nuñez had told him: “If you play the Vice President, I'll go to your house and shoot you.”
+Appearing on Jorge Lanata's television program Periodismo para todos in June 2014, with his lawyer Carlos Vela, Reinwick “sought to distance himself from the shady sale of the printing company to The Old Fund” and “made harsh accusations,” saying that the Argentinian government had stolen Ciccone Calcográfica and that after the outbreak of the Ciccone case in the media, Carmona Nuñez had told him: “If you play the Vice President, I'll go to your house and shoot you.”
 Reinwick stated that at the meeting in Telefé Ciccone had been “deceived with the lie that a foreign company would take care of the printing firm and the state itself ended up stealing the company.”

 Explaining why he had approached Boudou in the first place, Reinwick told Lanata that Ciccone Calcográfica was unlike most other businesses in that it performed all of its work on contract for the Argentinian government.
 He said that it was one thing if a coffee business, such as his, went bankrupt, but 100% of Ciccone's activity was carried out for the Argentinian government, and for “that and no other reason” he considered it legitimate to try to seek help from public officials in resolving the firm's financial problems.
 He did not expect, he said, was that the government would then proceed to “steal the company.”
 Reinwick also told Lanata that on a day he had been scheduled to testify in court, his wife had given birth to their sixth child, a son, and had “lost much blood and almost died” in childbirth, but that he was so eager to get the facts out that he had testified anyway, even though his lawyer had told him that he had “reasonable grounds” to put off his court appearance.